supergreenlab/SuperGreenOSBoilerplate/README.md

 This will get us through the main features:
 - create a module
 - create an i2c device
-- intialize the key in the system
+- initialize the key in the system

 First thing first, clone this repo, and run `make` to see if the whole xtensa/esp-idf setup is working: